vtex/shoreline/styleguides/admin/documentation/components/avatar.md

 # Avatar

-Component to create a user avatar from a passed label.
-It shows the first letter capitalized in the center.
+Showing the first letter capitalized in the center, this component creates a user avatar from a label.

 ## Behavior